kaplan81/rick-morty-pwa-workbox/README.md

 Look to the right.
 All our app shell, all the files specified in the `dist/sw.js` are cached there with their corresponding revision hash.

-We need to cache the response to the `rickandmortyapi` API.
+Now we need to cache the responses to the `rickandmortyapi` API.

 The base URL we are using is `https://rickandmortyapi.com/api/character`.
 Then we got 3 different endpoints: